A Series on Divine Judgment

 Armed with a sharp sword coming from His mouth, Jesus Christ meets His adversaries from heaven

-however, one possibility is that the sword represents the Holy Spirit and the word of God
+possibility is that the sword represents the Holy Spirit and the word of God (Eph 6:17).

 Nonetheless, the beast and the false prophet is seized and "thrown alive into the lake of fire"

-If the above are true, then Jesus Christ's third exclusive role in judgment is significant for
+Jesus Christ's fourth exclusive role in judgment is significant for removing Satan forever.

-Jesus Christ's fourth and final role in judgment is when He sits upon the great white throne
+Jesus Christ's fifth role in judgment is when He sits upon the great white throne

 (Rev 20:11-15; 2 Cor 5:10).